EENI Global Business School

 Online Student (Master International Business Foreign Trade)

-The Subject “Mexico-Colombia Free Trade Agreement” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “Mexico-Colombia Free Trade Agreement” is included within the curriculum of the following academic programs at EENI Global Business School:

 Masters: International Business, Foreign Trade.